fenago/ernesto-spark-databricks/Lab_9.md

 **Important:** You need to uncomment above line in `avgRatings.scala` using editor before running program again.

-**Step 5:** To run this program from the terminal, simply run the following command.
+**Step 5:** To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.avgRatings"`
+`avgRatings.scala`

 Once the job is finished, check the output in the console as shown in the screenshot below.